Consequences of Default

 - You will become ineligible for federal interest benefits.

-- Your loan account will be assigned to a collection agency.
+- Your loan account may be assigned to a collection agency.

-- You will be liable for collection costs.
+- You may be liable for collection costs.

-- The default will be reported to national credit bureaus, making it difficult to borrow money for a car or home, or get credit cards.
+- The default may be reported to national credit bureaus, making it difficult to borrow money for a car or home, or get credit cards.

 - Federal and state government tax refunds may be withheld through a tax offset.
 Any federal or state payments that you are entitled to receive in the future may be seized for repayment.